rogorido/sistercities/sistercities.md

   * as you see we use a new `geom` of ggplot2: [`geom_polygon()`](http://ggplot2.tidyverse.org/reference/geom_polygon.html) which permits us to plot spatial data,
   * important is the fact that we add a new layer (remember: plots are created adding layers) with the data in the form of a `geom_point()` in which we pass the arguments for the coordinates (which are in our dataframe `german.cities`).
   * then we use another new function of ggplot2: `coord_map()`.
 This is necessary for getting a map which has the usual shape we are accustomed.
 Try to plot the map without this function.
 It works, but the projection is strange.
 All this is related to one of the most complicated areas in the creation of maps: the [projection](https://en.wikipedia.org/wiki/Map_projection).
 This is a wide topic I do not want to deal here with.
 In ggplot2 you can use [`coord_map()`](http://ggplot2.tidyverse.org/reference/coord_map.html) with different arguments to cope with this issue.

+But I think we could enhance a little bit the graph.
+Again: what we have already learnt about ggplot2 is still relevant for maps (which is of course very useful).

 aquí hay una buena expolicación: https://github.com/Robinlovelace/Creating-maps-in-R tal vez coger eso...